bexelbie/bexelbie.github.io/_posts/2017-01-09-international-taxes.md

 ---
-layout:     post
 title:      "Avoiding Double Taxation with Tax Treaties"
-subtitle:   "It's about way more than the FEIE"
+excerpt:   "It's about way more than the FEIE"
 date:       2017-01-09 08:00:00
-author:     "Brian Exelbierd"
-header-img: "img/2017/tax/header.png"
-published:  true
-comments:   true
+categories:
-category: Ramblings
+  - Ramblings
 tags:
   - Tax
+header:
+  overlay_image: "/img/2017/tax/header.png"
+  og_image: "/img/2017/tax/header.png"
+  teaser: "/img/2017/tax/header.png"
+  caption: "Photo credit: author"
+  overlay_filter: 0.5
+classes: wide
+comments:   true
 ---

 As an American living in Europe I have to deal with some international tax issues.
 Lots and lots has been written about American taxation for non-resident Americans.
 However, most of it is repetitive and simplistic.
 I see almost no fully worked examples and nothing with what I consider even basic levels of "complexity."